 Written & Oral Candidacy Examination Format

-Students who joined the Biochemistry and Molecular Biology (BMB) Graduate Program after 05/01/2015 are required to take an on-topic candidacy exam in which the research proposal is based on the student’s intended dissertation project.
+Students who join the Biochemistry and Cell Biology (BCB) Graduate Program are required to take an on-topic candidacy exam in which the research proposal is based on the student’s intended dissertation project.

 “On Topic” Ph.D.
-Candidacy Exam for the Graduate Program in Biochemistry and Molecular Biology
+Candidacy Exam for the Graduate Program in Biochemistry and Cell Biology

 A. Candidacy Examination Timing

-BMB Graduate Program students must petition to take their Candidacy Examination by the end of the first semester of their second year at the GSBS.
-In addition, students must take their candidacy exam within 8 weeks of the approval of their Specific Aims page by the academic standards committee.
-Most students will therefore take the exam sometime in the spring of their second year of study.
-Students are encouraged to begin making arrangements for the exam during the latter half of the fall semester of their second year.
-Students will not be permitted to take their exam until after the first semester of their second year and must have taken the exam by the end of the summer semester preceding their third year in graduate school.
-All BMB students will meet with the BMB Program Director at the beginning of the fall semester of year two to discuss timing and overall format of the Candidacy Examination.
+BCB Graduate Program students, in most cases, must petition to take their Candidacy Examination by the end of the second semester of their second year at the GSBS.
+In addition, students must take their candidacy exam within 8 weeks of the approval of their Specific Aims page by the Academic Standards Committee.
+Most students will therefore take the exam in the summer of their second year of study.
+Students are encouraged to begin making arrangements for the exam during the spring semester of their second year.
+Students must have taken the exam by the end of the second year in graduate school.
+All BCB students will meet with the BCB Program Director at the beginning of the spring semester of year two to discuss timing and overall format of the Candidacy Examination.

 B. Program Examination Committee and Student’s Examination Committee

 The Program Director will nominate a Program Examination Committee (PEC).
-This shall consist of a Chair (who is the BMB Program Director) and six other Program Faculty who will serve for a period of up to three years.
-The responsibility of the committee will be to ensure consistency and high standards of both the written and oral portions of the candidacy exam, as outlined below.
-The list of the 2014/2015 PEC members are listed below.
-These members are carefully chosen to represent the three core areas (or tracks) of strength within BMB: Gene Expression Regulation, Translational Medicine, and Structural and Membrane Biology.
+This shall consist of a Chair and at least nine other Program Faculty who are representative of the diverse interests of the Program.
+BCB students are required to choose 4 of their 5 examination committee members from this roster (including the Chair).
+The 5th member must be from outside the BCB program.
+The responsibility of the committee will be to ensure consistency and high standards of both the written and oral portions of the candidacy exam.
+The list of the 2018/2019 PEC members are listed below.

 C. Format of the Candidacy Examination